 Is it easy to get to leisure activities?

 Your hobbies and everything you do in your free time is a valuable factor in choosing your property as well.
 If you’re too far from your favorite dance clubs, class facilities and everything else you like doing, it’s very possible to end up not having enough time for them, and ultimately giving them up.

 Visit the property by day and by night

+- Inconvenient smells.
 Any unpleasant smell around the house is reason enough to be alarmed.
 The smell of sewage, mold, and mildew might be caused by bad plumbing.
 If the previous owner had pets, you might notice pet odour.
-And, if there is any infestation… well, you will definitely notice this by the smell.
+And, if there is an infestation… well, you will definitely notice this by the smell.

+- The lot.
 If you’re buying a house with a yard, walk around it.
 Check how even the ground is.
 Many homeowners pay all of their attention to the house and not enough attention to the possible garden.
-Levelling a lot takes lots of work and it’s also a very expensive job if you decide to hire a professional gardener to do it.
+Leveling a lot takes lots of work and it’s also a very expensive job if you decide to hire a professional gardener to do it.
 If the lot is uneven, it’s a good reason for negotiating a lower price.